Undergraduate Catalog 2015-2016

 In most instances, scholarship awards do not affect TAP awards.
 New York State TAP regulations require that tuition-based scholarships be used as a resource in determining eligibility for a TAP award.
 Because most of the awards offered by CSI are not designated as tuition scholarships, they will have no effect on TAP awards.
 Only awards specifically designated as tuition awards, such as the Williamson Scholarship, affect eligibility for TAP.
 Students who wish additional information on the relationship between these awards and financial aid should contact the Office of Student Financial Aid.

 Scholarship applicants must be current students at the College of Staten Island or must have applied for admission.
 Application forms and information about scholarships are available online or from the Career and Scholarship Center and academic departments and student services offices.
-In the high schools, application forms are available from the College Adviser.
+In the high schools, application forms are available from the College Advisor.
 The scholarship application can also be found online by visiting www.csi.cuny.edu/career and clicking on the Scholarships and Awards option in the left tool bar.